alissatroiano/Dash/README.md

 - The **cycle method** used to create different columns and rows on the recipes landing page was learned by reading the Tips and Tricks portion of [Jinja's documentaton](https://jinja.palletsprojects.com/en/2.11.x/tricks/).

+- The media queries used to style the recipe cards were learned from this [GitHub](https://gist.github.com/gokulkrishh/242e68d1ee94ad05f488) repository.

 ### Content

 - The grid layout and responsive design were made possible by importing [Materialize](https://materializecss.com/) front-end framework and using the built-in classes.